CA-RPNZL/rpnzl-docs/README.md

 ### <b><u>Process</b></u>
 - We initiated the design process by creating low-fidelity wireframes to visualize potential layouts for the website pages.
 Following the conceptualization phase, we had a meeting to collaboratively evaluate and select the most promising wireframe ideas for each page, arriving on the final layout.

-  We progressed to the creation of colored wireframes.
-Multiple color palette options were generated, and as a team, we discussed the preferred color scheme and font for the site.
-The selected choices were then applied to develop the colored wireframes, which were further detailed through annotations on a separate page.
+  We progressed to the creation of coloured wireframes.
+Multiple colour palette options were generated, and as a team, we discussed the preferred colour scheme and font for the site.
+The selected choices were then applied to develop the coloured wireframes, which were further detailed through annotations on a separate page.

 ## Desktop
 ![Desktop SS 1](./docs/desktop_full1.png)